score-spec/score-k8s/README.md

       --overrides-file string           An optional file of Score overrides to merge in --patch-manifests stringArray     An optional set of <kind|*>/<name|*>/path=key operations for the output manifests
 ```

+## Installation

+To install `score-k8s`, follow the instructions as described in our [installation guide](https://docs.score.dev/docs/score-implementation/score-k8s/#installation).

 ## FAQ